'Waxwing' Siberian Crab

 Height and Spread: 6m x 5m (5 years).

-Overview: Siberian crab is ideally suited for agroforestry planting.
+Overview: The 'Waxwing' seed strain was developed for prairie tree planting.
+It is a composite of selected Siberian crabapple growing in shelterbelts.
+This seed strain is ideally suited for agroforestry planting.
 It is fast growing and provides excellent food and cover for wildlife.

 SEED TREATMENT / SOWING

 Stratification: Water soak for 72 hours then stratify in moist sand (10 percent moisture) for 10 days at 5°C.

 Ideal sowing time: Non-pretreated seed outdoors in late September (will germinate the following spring) or stratified seed in spring.

 Sowing instructions: Sow 1.0 cm deep,50 seeds/meter; Greenhouse - sow 3 seeds per cell..

 Growing conditions: ‘Waxwing’ Siberian crab favors medium to heavy soils that are somewhat poorly to well drained with a pH of 5.5 to 7.0.
 Full sun is preferred for best performance, but they will tolerate light shade.